avizmarlon/100DaysOfCodeChallenge/Journal/Day 2/thougts.md

 }
 ```

-This selects all HTML elements that have the attribute "type" with this attribute's value set to "checkbox" and changes the top and bottom margin to 10px.
+This selects all HTML elements that have the attribute `type` with this attribute's value set to `checkbox` (e.g.: `<input type="checkbox`>) and changes the top and bottom margin to 10px.
 ----------------------

 font-family Degrade